 Bruce never solved the underlying problem that was the root cause of his tax problem.
 And the root cause of his tax problem was that he has a bloated payroll expenses and a business that needed serious restructuring, and personal expenses out of control.
 Instead of addressing these issues in 2005, when I first met him, Bruce just “threw money” at his tax problem and hoped it would go away.

-So Bruce called me again so I sat down with Bruce and his parent and explained what happened, and that Bruce’s case is rather common.
+So Bruce called me again so I sat down with Bruce and his parents and explained what happened, and that Bruce’s case is rather common.
 I explained how paying off an IRS bill without solving the underlying problem is a horrible idea.
-I explained that the IRS is more than happy to take as much money today, regardless if there is an actual exit plan from a tax problem.
+I explained that the IRS is more than happy to take as much money as they can today, regardless if there is an actual exit plan from a tax problem.

 Bruce’s first priority should have been to fix his business.